Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

  lrwxrwxrwx 1 root root   20 May 27 13:49 librte_pmd_mlx4 -> librte_pmd_mlx4-1.10
  drwxrwxr-x 2 root root 4096 May 23 11:48 librte_pmd_mlx4-1.10

-The :abbr:`DPDK (Data Plane Development Kit)` is now ready to be configured/compiled and installed.
+The DPDK is now ready to be configured/compiled and installed.
 For more information, see the corresponding installation procedure.
 The configuration templates include
 *librte_pmd_mlx4* by default.

 Configuration/compilation example::